Framing Routine (FI)

 Met with Patty to discuss the Framing Routine, videos and other issues with the platform on June 10, 2019

-lckbolla Almost 5 years ago
+lckbolla Over 5 years ago

 zoom meeting with Patty 6/10

-melissaklug Almost 5 years ago
+melissaklug Over 5 years ago

 Bethany and I had a Zoom Coaching session with Patty on 1-23-19 to discuss next steps.

-jsharrow Almost 5 years ago
+jsharrow Over 5 years ago

 The feedback I received from my coach was very specific, clear, and helpful.
 Copy attached